nbenkler/CS210_Data_Structures/README.md

 ## Assignment_1

 #### Exercise targeted at:
-  +Writing a simple-but-not-trivial Java program.
+  + Writing a simple-but-not-trivial Java program.
-  +Practicing using ArrayList.
+  + Practicing using ArrayList.
-  +Practicing organizing your code modularly.
+  + Practicing organizing your code modularly.
-  +Practicing thinking about your program's essential data, and how to use classes to cleanly encapsulate the data.
+  + Practicing thinking about your program's essential data, and how to use classes to cleanly encapsulate the data.

 #### Important Files:
-  +Person.java   -- Class used by PeopleSorter to extract information about People to be sorted +PeopleSorter.java -- Code for sorting input using arraylists +people.txt -- people used in program
+  + Person.java   -- Class used by PeopleSorter to extract information about People to be sorted
+  + PeopleSorter.java -- Code for sorting input using arraylists
+  + people.txt -- people used in program

 ## Assignment_2

 #### Exercise targeted at:
-  +Learning how to manipulate simple linked structures.
+  + Learning how to manipulate simple linked structures.
-  +Continue practicing core Java constructs like loops, conditionals, methods, and types.
+  + Continue practicing core Java constructs like loops, conditionals, methods, and types.

 #### Important Files:
   + LinkedList.java  -- code file to implement and explore linkedlists assignment